emergency water storage

 It is vital to have water storage to sustain life and ultimately survive.
 Many times in natural disasters the electricity goes down and we are unable to access water via our hoses, taps, etc. because the local water utility, or even home well systems no longer work.

 Sometimes the water is contaminated by flooding and cross-contamination from sewage.
 You will need water for a minimum of three days.
-If we don’t have water, we will not be able to use much of the freeze-dried or dehydrated food we plan to eat every day when challenges come our way.
+If we don’t have water, we’ll not be able to use much of the freeze-dried or dehydrated food we plan to eat every day when challenges come our way.
+Of course, we can eat and drink the liquid in the canned foods like fruits and vegetables we should have stored.

 Lead-Free Hoses

 Some water hoses have lead in them; use a lead-free hose to fill your containers.
-Element ELGG58050 Green And Grow Lead-Free Drinking Water Safe 5/8-Inch by 50-Foot Water Hose
+Lead Free Hose

 Minimum water needed per day: